-While working in research at Moffitt, Dr. Tanvetyanon has authored or co-authored more than 50 studies in scholarly journals.
-His research interests extend from linking mesothelioma cases to asbestos exposure to developing better palliative care for patients being treated for mesothelioma and other types of cancer.
+While working in research at Moffitt, Dr. Tanvetyanon has authored or co-authored more than fifty studies in scholarly journals.
+His research interests extend from linking mesothelioma cases to asbestos exposure to developing better palliative care for patients treated for mesothelioma and other types of cancer.

-His work has also investigated the complications caused by cancer treatment and how they can be avoided, prevented, or treated to help patients enjoy a better quality of life.
-The conditions he has studied include bone disease, fatigue, anemia, blood clotting disorders, and erectile dysfunction.
+His work has also investigated the complications caused by cancer treatment and how they can be prevented, avoided, or treated to help patients enjoy a better quality of life.
+He has studied bone disease, anemia, blood clotting disorders, fatigue, and erectile dysfunction.

 An important part of Dr. Tanvetyanon’s research is conducting and leading clinical trials with actual patients.
-These are trials that allow mesothelioma patients with few other treatment options or hope of survival to try innovative and still unapproved treatments.
+These trials allow mesothelioma patients with few other treatment options or hope of survival to try innovative and still unapproved treatments.

 Dr. Tanvetyanon is a young and promising researcher and leader of clinical trials in mesothelioma and other cancers.
-He has won awards for his work including the 2005 American Society of Clinical Oncology Merit Award and two Patients’ Choice Awards in 2008 and 2009.
+He has won awards for his work, including the 2005 American Society of Clinical Oncology Merit Award and two Patients’ Choice Awards in 2008 and 2009.